Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-drive-configurations.typ

   monthly-schedule: "On",
   yearly-schedule: "On",
   (
-    (true, "Brainstorm possible configurations for the drivetrain.", ("Everyone",)), (true, "Select the best configuration for the drivetrain using a decision matrix.", ("Everyone",)), )
+    (true, "Brainstorm possible configurations for the drivetrain.", "Everyone"), (true, "Select the best configuration for the drivetrain using a decision matrix.", "Everyone"), )
 )